microsoft/GraphEngine/doc/DemoApps/SSSP.md

 ##### <a href="https://github.com/Microsoft/GraphEngine/tree/master/samples/SSSP" target="_blank">Source Code on GitHub</a>

-Vertex centric graph computation model provides an intuitive way of computing single source shortest paths.
+The vertex centric graph computation model provides an intuitive way of computing single source shortest paths.
 Each vertex maintains its current distance to the source vertex.
-Once a vertex's distance is updated, it sends out its current shortest distance to its adjacent vertices.
+Once a vertex's distance is updated, it sends out its shortest distance to its adjacent vertices.
 When a vertex receives the shortest distances from its neighbors, it re-calculates its shortest distance to the source vertex.
-The process will continue until nothing can be updated.
-In the following, we use GE to model and implement this algorithm for calculating single source shortest paths.
+The process continues until nothing can be updated.
+Now, we use GE to implement this algorithm.

-We first define a cell struct for this problem.
-First of all, we define a _distance_ field to hold the current shortest distance to the source vertex.
-To trace the path, we need a pointer pointing to its _parent_ vertex from which it gets its latest shortest distance.
-Using the _parent_ pointer, we can trace back to the source vertex from the current vertex.

 ```C#
 Cell Struct SSSPCell